qnx-ports/build-files/ports/mame/README.md

 ## Build and Install

 As a prerequisite, you must have a QNX SDP 8.0 installation.
+We do not currently support QNX SDP 7.1.
 ```bash
 mkdir qnx_workspace
 cd qnx_workspace